DigitalSocrates/Experiments_in_DataScience/Readme.md

 Here's a glimpse of the exciting concepts we've been delving into:

 1. ***MLflow (See MLFlow Experiments):***
     - Our experiments with MLflow are designed to showcase the power of efficient experiment tracking, model versioning, and deployment.
-To explore this further, you can also refer to the article published on LinkedIn: Leveraging MLflow for Efficient Experimentation in Data Science. https://www.linkedin.com/pulse/leveraging-mlflow-efficient-experimentation-data-science-shmigol
+To explore this further, you can also refer to the article published on LinkedIn: [Leveraging MLflow for Efficient Experimentation in Data Science.](https://www.linkedin.com/pulse/leveraging-mlflow-efficient-experimentation-data-science-shmigol)

 1. ***Hugging Faces - Work in Progress (WIP):***
     - We're actively exploring the world of Hugging Face's Transformers library to leverage state-of-the-art natural language processing models for various applications.
 Stay tuned for updates on our progress in this area.

 1. ***FastAPI - Work in Progress (WIP):***
     - Our ongoing work with FastAPI focuses on building robust and scalable APIs for machine learning models.
 This is an essential aspect of deploying and integrating machine learning solutions into real-world applications.

 1. ***Clustering - Work in Progress (WIP):***
     - Clustering techniques are a fundamental component of unsupervised learning.
 We're in the process of experimenting with various clustering algorithms to uncover insights hidden within complex datasets.

 1. ***Data Quality:***
     - Ensuring the quality and integrity of data is paramount in data science.
-You can refer to our article on LinkedIn, Data Quality and Data Analysis https://www.linkedin.com/posts/gshmigol_dataquality-dataanalysis-dataintegrity-activity-7108126418655485953-o58b, for insights into our approaches to data quality assessment and improvement.
+You can refer to our article on LinkedIn, [Data Quality and Data Analysis](https://www.linkedin.com/posts/gshmigol_dataquality-dataanalysis-dataintegrity-activity-7108126418655485953-o58b), for insights into our approaches to data quality assessment and improvement.

 1. ***Web Scraping:***
      - Web scraping is a crucial skill in data acquisition.
 We're actively developing and sharing techniques for extracting valuable information from the web.

 1. ***ARIMA Model Training:***
     - Time series analysis is a fascinating field, and ARIMA models are a key tool in this domain.
 We're providing insights into training and fine-tuning ARIMA models for time series forecasting.

 1. ***Training Using Hyperparameters:
     - Hyperparameter tuning is a crucial step in optimizing machine learning models.
 We'll guide you through the process of finding the best hyperparameters for your models.

 1. ***Saving Models in .pkl Format:***
     - Learn how to save your trained models in a portable .pkl format for easy deployment and sharing.

 1. ***Predicting Numbers:***
     - We're exploring various prediction tasks, including numeric predictions, and sharing our findings and best practices.